ImaneHaz/report_01/sections/03-design/index.md

 At a high level, **GraphProject** consists of three fundamental components:

-- **Backend**: Provides a REST API that handles core functionalities, such as tutor recommendations and graph plotting, and interfaces with the database for data persistence.
+- **Backend**: Provides a REST static file serving using Node.js and Express that handles core functionalities, such as tutor recommendations and graph plotting, and interfaces with the local data in JavaScript arrays for data persistence.
-- **Frontend Web Application**: Communicates with the backend through the REST API, allowing users to input preferences for tutor recommendations and graph equations.
+- **Frontend Web Application**: Communicates with the backend through the REST static file serving using Node.js and Express, allowing users to input preferences for tutor recommendations and graph equations.
-- **NoSQL Database**: Stores user preferences, tutor information, and graph data in a flexible format that supports scalability and fast querying.
+- **client-side data management Database**: Stores user preferences, tutor information, and graph data in a flexible format that supports scalability and fast querying.

 The architecture follows a **layered approach**:

 - **Presentation Layer**: Responsible for handling user interactions, displaying tutor recommendations and rendering graphs on the frontend.
 - **Business Logic Layer**: Implements the core logic, including matching user preferences with tutors and processing graph plotting requests.
-- **Persistence Layer**: Interfaces with the NoSQL database for storing and retrieving tutor data, user preferences, and graph configurations.
+- **Persistence Layer**: Interfaces with the client-side data management local data in JavaScript arrays for storing and retrieving tutor data, user preferences, and graph configurations.
-- **Database Layer**: Manages data storage in a NoSQL structure, ensuring flexible and scalable storage of user, tutor, and graph data.
+- **Database Layer**: Manages data storage in a client-side data management structure, ensuring flexible and scalable storage of user, tutor, and graph data.

 ## Modelling